Build A Saltwater Circuit

 - Aluminum foil

-- A 3.7-volt light bulb in a socket (or buzzer)
+- A 3.7-volt lightbulb in a socket (or buzzer)

 - Tongue depressors (or popsicle sticks)

-The light bulb lit up because the sodium and chlorine ions conducted the electricity (an electrical current) from one electrode to the other.
-This completed the simple circuit, causing the light bulb to shine.
+The lightbulb lit up because the sodium and chlorine ions conducted the electricity (an electrical current) from one electrode to the other.